alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and would be limited to point out that there are an entity from one of 12 possible categories out there, at any given time.
+Also, function words are always in a finite supply anyway, so they seem like a more natural fit for a very restricted set of words.

 It is easy to defend a definite advantage for hominins that can combine simple meanings into one coherent whole,